Baked Swordfish Livornese

 Baked Swordfish Livornese is a white-meaty fish that turns out exquisitely flavorful when topped and baked with a simple onion-tomato-olive sauce.
 The secret to its aromatic taste is in our 6-ingredient sauce which gives this swordfish its moist texture and a ton of flavor!
 If you love swordfish, then this recipe is for you!

-The title “Livornese” is a term or a name for a typical sauce, and it is really a method for cooking fish, which originated in Livorno, Tuscany, a port city on the Ligurian Sea, Italy.
-They are known for their seafood dishes.
+The title “Livornese” is a term or a name for a typical Northern Italian stew or as we call it “the sauce,” and it is really a method for cooking fish, which originated in Livorno, Tuscany, a port city on the Ligurian Sea, Italy.
+They are known and most popular for their seafood dishes.

 But, everyone who tries this recipe… will fall in love with swordfish – guaranteed!